 Remember - it's a farm!
 There is DIRT, bugs (many many flies, mozzies, fleas, spiders (webs!), ticks), mice, snakes, shongololos, all kinds of creepy crawlies.
 Animals produce manure (the heart of a good farm).
 You need to have a high tolerance for life in all its glorious forms.
 I do not have a lot of time to clean, tidy and make pretty, and I don't find it to be a high priority.
 If you are quite paranoid about germs and bacteria, this is not the place for you.
 Personally I think we'd be a lot healthier if we exposed ourselves to more of them.
 Animals do get injured and sick, and sometimes die.
 Plans don't always work out.
 Things break.
 Water supply (especially hot water) is erratic.
 You should have simple needs.
 There is no television!! (one person left because of that).
 Hopefully you don't have too romantic a picture of farm life!
 But, you will also get to experience the peace, joy and beauty that make it all worthwhile, and keep us picking up the pieces and trying again and learning over and over.

-We're 45 minutes from Cape Town (with a lift there and back available each day) - for beaches, mountains, wine farms, big city lights and more.
+We're 45 minutes from Cape Town (with a lift there and back available each week day) - for beaches, mountains, wine farms, big city lights and more.
 Closer to home there are some quirky farming villages, and the West Coast is a characterful place to explore - but you would likely only be able to get their with your own car.
 Public transport is only available about 12km away in Atlantis, but we can try to lift you to it in an emergency.
 There is no shop or settlement close by that you can walk to.

 For days off, it is easier if you take them during the week, weekends are busy times here (we have not yet managed to train the animals not to eat or make milk on Sunday mornings!) and transport is also more of a challenge.
 (For the same reason it's also easier if you arrive on a weekday, so you can get a lift from Cape Town to the farm with me after I finish work).